-The villa benefits from being in a secure private complex with its own Large communal pool and garden area , with a shallow end perfect for the children.
+The villa benefits from being in a secure private complex with its own Large communal pool and garden area , with a shallow childrens pool seperated from the main adult pool.
 Leading from the living room is a spacious balcony, furnished with a table and chairs to enable you to dine al fresco.
 With one double and two twin bedroom, the villa is ideal for families, with plenty in the surrounding area to see and do during your stay, including a new sports centre in walking distance and three championship golf courses.
 La Zenia Boulevard Europe´s largest shopping Mall is just minutes away.

 |Size||Sleeps up to 6, 3 bedrooms|

 |Rooms||3 bedrooms, 2 bathrooms of which 1 family bathroom and 1 shower room, Solarium or roof terrace|

 |Nearest travel links||Nearest airport: San Javier (Murcia) 25 km, Nearest railway: Alicante 45 km|

 |Luxuries||Fireplace, DVD player|